Updated: February 9, 2022

 - Uncommitted stakeholders

 By recognizing these factors, you can master strategies for avoiding missed deadlines and preventable delays.

 No IT project should embark on development without a proper plan.

 The planning phase is a critical part of all software projects because it allows the team to properly process what needs to be done.

 - Irons out all the business and technical requirements of the project

 - Designs the architecture the development team will use

 - Assigning tasks to various developers

-In agile projects, planning should actually take place at the start of every sprint, using project management tools to simplify each task.
+In agile projects, planning should actually take place at the start of every sprint, using project management tools to simplify each task can prevent missed deadlines.